troperville

 "I can't believe I fell for 'Muppet Man'."

 • Heel Realization: Bobo wonders if he and Uncle Deadly are working for the bad guy.
-Deadly is devastated to consider this, and spells it out in even bigger terms when he shoves Richman off the theater roof.
+Deadly is devastated to consider this, and spells it out in even bigger terms when he shoves Richman off the theatre roof.

-• Heterosexual Life Partners: Brothers Walter and Gary.
+• Heterosexual Life-Partners: Brothers Walter and Gary.
 It's more than implied that Gary hasn't proposed to Mary yet because he doesn't want to leave Walter alone.

-• Hidden Talents: Walter's talent for whistling isn't precisely hidden.
+• Hidden Depths: Walter's talent for whistling isn't precisely hidden.
 He whistles when he's happy and occupied.
 He just didn't think of it as a talent until he was put on the spot and had to come up with something.

-• Hurricane of Puns
+• Hurricane of Puns: The opening song.

 • I Wish It Were Real: Walter dreams about Kermit and the gang literally popping out through his TV screen and inviting him to join them in The Muppet Show.
 It promptly devolves into a nightmare when he can't go into the television.